ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | 833607 | AT5G36110 | CYP716A1 |
 | 100037459 | GLYMA_08G350800 | CYP93E1 |

 ## Tools used for analysis
-OMA (https://omabrowser.org) [@oma], OrthoDB (https://www.orthodb.org) [@orthodb], Ortholog Database at PGDBj (http://pgdbj.jp) [@asamizu2014plant], and Ensembl Plants (https://plants.ensembl.org) [@yates2022ensembl] were used to retrieve orthology information.
-However, as the Ortholog Database at PGDBj is not maintained since September 2016, and the source is an outdated version of RefSeq (RefSeq Release 66, July 15, 2014), we did not analyze PGDBj in detail.
+We used OMA (https://omabrowser.org) [@oma], OrthoDB (https://www.orthodb.org) [@orthodb], Ortholog Database at PGDBj (http://pgdbj.jp) [@asamizu2014plant], and Ensembl Plants (https://plants.ensembl.org) [@yates2022ensembl] to retrieve orthology information.
+However, we did not analyze PGDBj in detail as it is not maintained since September 2016 and uses an outdated version of RefSeq (RefSeq Release 66, July 15, 2014).

 ### OMA
-Fhe following query was used to retrieve orthologs from OMA.
+We used the following query to retrieve orthologs from OMA.
+We used several taxonomic ranges, including Viridiplantae (green plants, taxonomy ID 33090), Embryophyta (land plants, taxonomy ID 3193), and rosids (taxonomy ID 71275).
 ```
 PREFIX oo: <http://purl.org/net/orth#>
 PREFIX upTax: <http://purl.uniprot.org/taxonomy/>